 When I told her about the symptoms my son had, she immediately said, “I hope I am wrong, but he has all the symptoms of type 1 diabetes.
 As soon as the pediatric emergency clinic opens, take him in and ask for a blood sugar test.
 Call me when you have the results.”
 I was skeptical and baffled, and I told my husband what the doctor had said; I went online to read about type 1 diabetes, but I still did not think that would be the diagnosis.

 As soon as the emergency clinic opened, we took Jaime in, we discussed the symptoms with them, and told them about my conversation with the pediatrician.
 They checked his blood glucose level, and indeed the correct diagnosis was type 1 diabetes.

 The instructions were very straightforward: “You have one hour to go home and get the necessary clothing for a safe hospitalization.”
 We left the urgent care with a referral to the pediatric hospital, with our hearts pounding out of our chests and thousands of questions.
 Jaime was seen by the doctor quickly once we got to the hospital.
 The next day, we started diabetes education, and two days later, we went home.

 Counting our blessings

-Even if Type 1 diabetes has already reached your home, I want to invite you to help us by educating your friends and family.
-We must be observant, educated, and proactive parents, and if the symptoms of Type 1 diabetes show up at any time, it is necessary to seek medical help right away.
-If your story is like mine, you should feel fortunate and be thankful to the healthcare professional, friend or whoever guided you.
-Join our efforts, share the #T1DWarningSigns and let’s prevent misdiagnosis or missed diagnoses from putting the lives of others at risk.
+Even if type 1 diabetes has already reached your home, I want to invite you to help us by educating your friends and family.
+We must be observant, educated and proactive parents, and if the symptoms of type 1 diabetes show up at any time, it is necessary to seek medical help right away.
+If your story is like mine, you should feel fortunate and be thankful to the healthcare professional, friend, or whoever guided you.
+Join our efforts, share the signs of diabetes and let’s prevent misdiagnosis or missed diagnoses from putting the lives of others at risk.